rthennan/ZerodhaWebsocket/README.md

 Steps 4 to 8 - slightly different between DAS5 and DAS6

 ### **Yearly Activity:**
+- Update the NSE trading holidays for the year in [tradingHolidays.csv](https://github.com/rthennan/ZerodhaWebsocket/blob/main/DAS6/expiryGenerator/tradingHolidays.csv)
-DAS6 collects tick data for Nifty and BankNifty weekly options, for the current and next week's expiry.
+- DAS6 collects tick data for Nifty and BankNifty weekly options, for the current and next week's expiry.
 \DAS6\expiryGenerator\expSuffGenerator.py has to be run before the beginning of every year, for generating that year's weekly expire prefixes.
 Check DAS6's readme to know more.